-Sporting CP v Arsenal (Champions League Quarter Finals First Leg)
+Sporting CP 0 Arsenal 1 (Champions League Quarter Finals First Leg)

 Sporting CP v Arsenal